 Sepsis is a global health care threat more common than heart attacks and claims more lives than any cancer.
-Sepsis is the body's overwhelming and life-threatening response to an infection
+Sepsis is the body's overwhelming and life-threatening response to an infection.

-2020 State of Indiana Facts (Indiana Hospital Association, 2021)
+2021 State of Indiana Facts (Indiana Hospital Association, 2022)

-- Sepsis is the most common discharge diagnosis for Indiana hospital patients who are readmitted within 30 days and the most frequent inpatient diagnosis, behind deliveries. - Over 4,400 hospitalized Hoosiers died from sepsis in 2020, followed by COVID-19 respiratory failure with 4,001 deaths (Datalink APR-DRG 720, Septicemia). - During the COVID-19 pandemic, Indiana hospital death rate from sepsis increased from 4.6% in 2019 to 6.0% in 2020 (APR-DRG 720, septicemia, excluding palliative care patients). - Sepsis originated outside the hospital for over 91% of cases in 2020 (Sepsis ICD-10 Codes). - 5.
-In 2020 Indiana hospitals averaged 53% compliance with the sepsis bundles of care compared to 60% nationally. - In 2020, Indiana hospitals incurred sepsis average charges of \$61,781 per discharge, \$2.5 billion total charges, and 6.53 days average length of stay (Dimensions APR DRG 720).
+- 1. Sepsis is the most common discharge diagnosis for Indiana hospital patients who are readmitted within 30 days and the most frequent inpatient diagnosis, behind newborn deliveries and respiratory infections. - Over 4,800 hospitalized Hoosiers died from sepsis in 2021, followed by COVID-19 respiratory failure with over 2,600 deaths (Datalink APR-DRGs 720, Septicemia; 137 Major Respiratory Infections). - 3.
+During the COVID-19 pandemic, Indiana hospitals' death rate from sepsis increased from 4.6% in 2019 to 6.6% in 2021 (APR-DRG 720, septicemia, excluding palliative care patients). - 4.
+Sepsis originated outside the hospital for over 90% of cases in 2021 (Sepsis ICD-10 Codes). - 5.
+In 2021 the average inpatient charge for sepsis was \$61,672 and the length of stay was 6.69 days.

-2020 Worldwide/National Facts (Sepsis Alliance, 2020)
+Worldwide/National Facts (Sepsis Alliance, 2022)

-- More than 1/4 of U.S. adults have NEVER heard of sepsis and just 15% can name the symptoms. - 2.
-Sepsis is the leading cause of death in U.S. hospitals. - 3.
-About 6% of hospitalizations are due to sepsis and 35% of all hospital deaths are due to sepsis. - Sepsis is the leading cause of readmissions, with as many as 19% rehospitalized within 30 days.
-4. - As many as 87% of sepsis cases originate in the community and not in the hospital. - 6.
+- 1. Sepsis is the leading cause of death in U.S. hospitals. - 2.
+About 6% of hospitalizations are due to sepsis and 35% of all hospital deaths are due to sepsis. - 3.
+Sepsis is the leading cause of readmissions to the hospital, with as many as 19% of people originally hospitalized with sepsis re-hospitalized within 30 days and about 40% rehospitalized within 90 days. - 4.
+As many as 87% of sepsis cases originate in the community and not in the hospital. - 5.
 The risk of mortality from sepsis increases by 4-9% for every hour treatment is delayed.
-As many as 80% of septic shock patients can be saved with rapid diagnosis and treatment. - Sepsis is the most common complication observed in severe cases of COVID-19. - Research reports that hospitalized COVID-19 patients are 22% more likely to develop sepsis than hospitalized influenza patients, and four times as likely to develop severe septic shock. - Sepsis takes 11 million lives around the world each year, contributing to 20% of all deaths globally and taking more lives than cancer.
-This is more than 20 deaths every minute. - 10.
-More than 1.7 million people in the U.S. are diagnosed with sepsis each year one every 20 seconds - and the incidents is rising. - 270,000 people die from sepsis every year in the U.S. one every 2 minutes: more than from prostate cancer, breast cancer and opioid overdose combined. - 12.
-Each year, more than 75,000 children in the U.S. develop severe sepsis and 6,800 of these die, more than from pediatric cancers. - 13.
-Sepsis causes at least 261,000 maternal deaths every year worldwide and is driving increases in pregnancy-related deaths in the U.S. - 14.
-Sepsis in the U.S. disproportionately affects the Black community; Blacks bear nearly twice the burden of sepsis deaths, relative to the Black population, as whites. - 15.
-Missed infections are the third most common cause of diagnostic errors in medical malpractice cases.
-Sepsis is the most common condition among missed infections in diagnostic errors. - 16.
+As many as 80% of septic shock patients can be saved with rapid diagnosis and treatment. - 6.
+Sepsis is the most common complication observed in severe cases of COVID-19. - 7.
+Studies indicate that 78% of COVID-19 patients hospitalized in the intensive care unit have sepsis.
+Sepsis takes 11 million lives around the world each year, contributing to 20% of all deaths globally and taking more lives than cancer.
+This is more than 20 deaths every minute. - 8.
+More than 1.7 million people in the U.S. are diagnosed with sepsis each year one every 20 seconds and the incidence is rising. - An estimated 350,000 adults die from sepsis every year in the U.S. one every 90 seconds.
+This is more than those who die from stroke, prostate cancer, breast cancer, and opioid overdose combined. - 10.
+Each year, more than 75,000 children in the U.S. develop severe sepsis and 6,800 of these die, more than from pediatric cancers. - 11.
+Sepsis causes at least 261,000 maternal deaths every year worldwide and is driving increases in pregnancy-related deaths in the U.S. - 12.
+Sepsis in the U.S. disproportionately affects the Black community; Blacks bear nearly twice the burden of sepsis deaths, relative to the Black population, as whites. - 13.
 Costs for sepsis hospitalization and skilled nursing are estimated to be \$62 billion annually.
-This is only a portion of all sepsis-related costs since many have additional costs after discharge. - 17.
+This is only a portion of all sepsis-related costs since many have additional costs after discharge. - 14.
 Sepsis is the #1 cause of readmission to the hospital, costing more than \$3.5 billion each year.